Address: 12350 84 St. S.E.

 Parking: free parking lot.

-Park Features: Man made wetland area used to naturally improve stormwater quality before it enters the Bow River system, picnic tables and shelter.
+Park Features: New in 2018 – Natural Playground.
+Man made wetland area used to naturally improve stormwater quality before it enters the Bow River system, picnic tables and shelter.
 It is home to the Environmental Education and Ethics Centre (indoor classroom, resource library, art studio, interpretive signage, meeting space), Beverly Pepper’s Sentinels art sculpture and a community orchard.
-It is also one of the locations for the OISEAU Agents of Nature App program.
 It offers numerous on-site programs and events and can also be booked for private functions and birthday parties.

 Ralph Klein Park